Oxana Fedorova: Early life and education

-After working as a police officer in Pskov, she moved to Saint Petersburg to attend the Saint Petersburg University of the Ministry of Internal Affairs of Russia.
+After working as a police officer in Pskov, she moved to Saint Petersburg to attend the Saint Petersburg State University of the Ministry of Internal Affairs of Russia.
 While a student, she worked as an investigator for the Pulkovo Transport Police.

 Fedorova graduated from university in 2000, and later began post-graduate studies at the same university.
-She wrote her thesis on "Regulation of Private Detective and Security Activity in the Russian Federation," and also taught civil law to younger students.
-In 2002, Fedorova successfully defended her doctoral thesis, and subsequently, she obtained her Doctor of Philosophy degree in civil law from the Saint Petersburg University of the Ministry of Internal Affairs of Russia in 2003.
+She wrote her thesis on "Regulation of Private Detective and Security Activity in the Russian Federation," and also taught civil law to students.
+In 2002, Fedorova received her Doctor of Philosophy degree in civil law from the Saint Petersburg University of the Ministry of Internal Affairs of Russia in 2003.
 After receiving her doctorate, she continued to teach at the Saint Petersburg University of the Ministry of Interior of Russia.

 Career

 Police career

 Fedorova enrolled in the police academy as a teenager, where she played the saxophone in the academy's brass band.
 After graduating, Fedorova worked as an inspector in Pskov for six months.
 While a university student in Saint Petersburg, she worked as an investigator for the Pulkovo Transport Police.
 After finishing her doctorate in 2005, she continued her career as a police officer, being promoted to captain in September 2002 and major in 2005.